 The Rachel Snyder Memorial Scholarship

-Rachel Snyder Memorial Scholarships of up to $1,000 are awarded in early 2019 to graduate students for research on prairie ecology, conservation, and/or Monarch butterflies and other pollinators native to Kansas.
+Rachel Snyder Memorial Scholarships of up to $1,000 are awarded in early 2023 to students for research on prairie ecology, conservation, and/or Monarch butterflies and other pollinators native to Kansas.
+Preference will be given to graduate students at Kansas universities.

 About the Scholarship

 The Rachel Snyder Memorial Scholarship is awarded annually to graduate and undergraduate students attending a Kansas college or university by Grassland Heritage Foundation.
 The scholarship began in 2000 with funds donated in memory of Rachel Snyder.
 It was originally given to high school students planning to study biology or journalism at a state college.
-It evolved into a scholarship awarded to graduate students studying prairie-related topics.
-Beginning in 2011, GHF partnered with the Kansas Native Plant Society and began matching funds awarded through their Mary A. Bancroft Memorial Scholarship.
-Thanks to a donation by Susan Lordi Marker, a portion of the scholarship funding is available for research involving Monarch butterflies or other pollinators native to Kansas.
-The scholarship fund has been sustained through donations from Marker and other dedicated member donations.
+It then evolved into a scholarship awarded to graduate students studying prairie-related topics.
+The scholarship fund has been sustained through donations from Susan Lordi Marker and other dedicated member donations.
 GHF requests that recipients of the scholarship share the results of their research through GHF newsletter articles and/or public presentations.

 About Rachel Snyder